The best Black Friday gaming deals still available this weekend

 Razer orochi v2 mobile wireless gaming mouse: Was £69.99, now £55.56, Amazon.co.uk

 Like to game on the go?
-This 2nd gen version of Razer’s orochi mobile gaming mouse is currently 21 per cent off in Amazon’s early Black Friday sale.
+This 2nd gen version of Razer’s orochi mobile gaming mouse is currently 21 per cent off in Amazon’s Black Friday sale.
 The brand says that with this 2nd gen model, the mechanical mouse switches are less prone to degrading and have a longer lifespan of up to 60 million clicks, thanks to the gold-plated contact points.
 There are also two wireless modes – normal Bluetooth and Razer’s own low-latency HyperSpeed Wireless mode.

 What is Cyber Monday?